dev-petervanhemert/OTAP/Step12.md

 # Install SonarQube on VM-Sonar.

+    NOTE:
-    **NOTE:** In this guide, we will demonstrate the installation and configurations using an Azure VM server 2016 r2 and sql 2016 express.
+    In this guide, we will demonstrate the installation and configurations using an Azure VM server Datacenter 2016  and sql 2016 express.

 ### **Index**